Position: University Professor, University of Otago.

 Field: Conservation biology.

-Dr Phil Bishop is a lecturer in the zoology department at the University of Otago.
-He is a herpetologist specialising in amphibian biology and is actively involved in frog conservation.
-Phil collaborates with students and scientists around New Zealand as well as internationally.
+Dr Phil Bishop was a professor and head of the zoology department at the University of Otago.
+As a herpetologist, he specialised in amphibian biology and was actively involved in frog conservation.
+Phil collaborated with students and scientists around New Zealand as well as internationally.

 Our planet is on loan from the children of the future, and we need to make sure that it is in a really good state when we hand it back to our children, so that they can pass it back to their children!